hauleth/hauleth/content/post/things-about-elixir-you-probably-will-never-need/index.md

   the Ultravisor and can keep that connection indefinitely without ever bothering database.
-Database connection is checked out *only* when there is some request from user and is returned to the pool as soon as that result of that query is returned and DB is ready for next one.
+Database connection is checked out *only* when there is some request from user and is returned to the pool as soon as that result of that query is returned and database is ready for next one.

 While `session` mode is quite on par with other implementations of connection pooling for Postgres, `transaction` mode is where performance is lacking and is